-If survey control is not provided by the Principal or if new survey control is to be established that is fit for purpose for construction surveying, then the following applies:
+If survey control is not provided by the Principal, or if new survey control is to be established that is fit for purpose for construction surveying, then the following applies:

-- a) All survey heights and horizontal co-ordinate systems must match the project coordinate values as listed in the contract drawings.
-Refer Section 6.4 of TMR Surveying Standards, Part 2. - b) Control survey for the Contractor's work must be conducted in accordance with the recommended survey, and reduction practices specified in Standard for the Australian Survey Control Network - SP1 Ver.
-2.2 and its relevant guidelines (www.icsm.gov.au/). - c) For the Contractor's work, height control requires that existing Permanent Survey Marks must be supplemented by new Temporary Bench Marks such that the spacing between the Permanent Survey Marks and Temporary Bench Marks is a maximum of 500 m.
+- a) All survey heights and horizontal co-ordinate systems must match the project co-ordinate values as listed in the contract drawings. - b) Control survey for the Contractor's work must be conducted in accordance with the recommended survey and reduction practices specified in Standard for the Australian Survey Control Network - SP1 Ver.
+2.2 and its relevant guidelines (www.icsm.gov.au/).

+c) For the Contractor's work, height control requires that existing Permanent Survey Marks must be supplemented by new Temporary Bench Marks such that the spacing between the Permanent Survey Marks and Temporary Bench Marks is a maximum of 500 m.
 The practice for installing Temporary Bench Marks is prescribed in Section 6.5 of TMR Surveying Standards, Part 1.
 Levelling procedure and accuracy of Temporary Bench Marks is specified in Section 6.6 of TMR Surveying Standards, Part 1.